-In this article, I’ve shared a few stories and lessons learned from my time teaching myself programming.
-Hopefully reading about my experiences will help you reflect on your past and motivate you moving forward.
+In this article, I’ll share my coding journey through a series of lessons I learned along the way.
+Hopefully reading about my experience teaching myself how to code will help you reflect on your own past, and motivate you to keep moving forward.

 When I first started learning to program, I never had the intention of making a career out of it.
 I just wanted to make a specific app.